A dental hygienist may, under general supervision as defined in part 3100.0100, subpart 21, item D:

 personal supervision: aid in the physical management of medications, including the preparation and administration of medications into an existing intravenous line.

-A dental hygienist may not perform any dental treatment or procedure on patients not authorized by this chapter.
+A dental hygienist must not perform any dental treatment or procedure on patients not authorized by this chapter.

 Official Publication of the State of Minnesota